saggington/saggington/README.md

 ## 🛠️Tools / Software
 The tools / software that I often use are:
 - Unity
-- Visual Studio Code# Owen
+- Visual Studio Code
+I have a decent understanding of these programs:
+-Aseprite
+-Lucidchart